antimof/UxPlay/README.md

    Recommendation: **don't use this option** unless there is some special reason to use it.

-**-fs** uses fullscreen mode, but only works with Wayland or VAAPI plugins.
+**-fs** uses fullscreen mode, but only works with X11, Wayland or VAAPI.

 **-p**  allows you to select the network ports used by UxPlay (these need to be opened if the server is behind a firewall).
 By itself, -p sets